nouhaelabed-ai-pro/insulgo--diabete-predictor/README.md

 ├── generate_diabetes_data.py
 └── README.md
 ```

-## Contributing
-We welcome contributions to Insulgo!
-Here's how you can help:

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.